By BROOKE KEEBLE-HAWKINS

 We can further advise you of your obligations under the contract in relation to finance and the consequences of default and also suggest terms you may wish to consider including in the contract.

-Please do not hesitate to contact us at Eales & Mackenzie at any stage of your property purchase.
+Please do not hesitate to contact Eales & Mackenzie Contract Lawyers at any stage of your property purchase.